mineadmin/doc-v3/docs/en/front/advanced/permission.md

 ## Overview
 :::tip Permission Summary
-Access to route pages is determined by the backend-returned menu, while static routes are controlled by the frontend for access permissions.
+Access to route pages is determined by the backend-returned menu, while static routes are controlled by the frontend for accessibility.
 Currently, the frontend primarily controls whether `content` is displayed (`v-show`) or rendered (`v-if`).
 This content includes:
 - Page elements
 - Page components
 - Buttons, etc.